Some of Robin’s key accomplishments include…

 – The Formula to Build Thought Leadership: How Executives can build their Expertise Profile

 She has spoken on technology and medicine at many conferences, including Exponential Medicine, Singularity University, Connected Health Symposium, Boston Scientific, Differential Medicine, Medscape CME Videos, Burrill Personalized Medicine, LSA Innovator Summit, Wharton, and the Kellogg School of Management at Northwestern University, among others.
 She is Adjunct Faculty for Singularity University and a contributing writer to LinkedIn’s Thought-Leader Platform, Forbes, Huffington Post, MedGadget, and has been published in a variety of online publications.

-Currently Farmanfarmaian is the President of i4jEco – an Innovation for Jobs conference that explores the future of work and technology.
-In addition, she is the SVP for the Arc Summit, a biotech and medtech conference, and Executive Director for the Organ Preservation Alliance, catalyzing breakthroughs in transplants, organ banking, cryopreservation and tissue engineering.
+Currently Farmanfarmaian is the VP of Actavalon, an early stage small molecule pharma company working on curing cancer, and Executive Director for the Organ Preservation Alliance, catalyzing breakthroughs in transplants, organ banking, cryopreservation and tissue engineering.
 She’s also actively involved with INVICTA Medical, a device company for acute care/post anesthesia and sleep apnea, poised to impact hundreds of millions of patients.